 When booking and before you travel ensure that:

-* Both first name and surname given at time of booking must be as per your passport.
+*Both first name and surname given at time of booking must be as per your passport.
 If the passport and ticket does not match, you may not be able to travel and your insurance policy may be invalid.
+Your passport should be valid for 3 months after your return date from the destination.

 *Your passport or travel document is not damaged or has been tampered with, either of these could result in you being unable to travel.
 Please contract the Passport Adviceline on 0870 521 0410 or visit the Passport Service Website, for further information or advice.